 Suction Power & Cleaning Performance

-The Miele Triflex HX1 Pro provides excellent all-round cleaning performance.
+The Miele Triflex HX1 Pro provides excellent cleaning performance on nearly all floor types.
 It also has strong suction power, due to Miele’s Vortex Technology.
 Whether you need to clean carpets, tiles, or laminate, the combination of strong suction and high-quality floorhead makes the Pro one of the best cordless vacuums on the market.

 As we mentioned earlier, there are three suction settings – low, medium, and high.
 The lowest power mode is still relatively powerful, although you’ll probably use the medium mode for most cleaning tasks.
 High mode greatly reduces battery run-time, so should be saved for stubborn dirt.